aisecwatch.com

 security

-Fix: Update LangChain to version 1.1.14 or later, which fixes this vulnerability.
+Fix: Update to version 4.7.0, which patches this vulnerability.

 NVD/CVE Database